 Teachers draw on a CPA approach to help pupils understand mathematical concepts and make connections between different representations and models.
 Within maths lessons, great emphasis is places on mathematical language and questioning, so pupils can discuss what they are doing, develop their ideas and explain their reasoning.
 We recognise the importance of not just focusing on the answer but instead challenging children to make rich connections across distinct mathematical domains and to use their strong factual and procedural knowledge to help them solve problems.

-Fluency is the fundamental of mathematics, teachers provide children varied and frequent practice with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
-It is paramount for us that children are secure and fluent before progressing on to reasoning.
+Fluency is the fundamental of mathematics; teachers provide children with weekly arithmetic practise with increasingly complex problems over time, so that pupils develop conceptual understanding and the ability to recall and apply knowledge rapidly and accurately.
 Reasoning is a part of every lesson, and the use of Talking Partners enables the children to verbalise and discuss their understanding, therefore developing their understanding and reasoning skills.
 It is not a stand-alone skill and is intertwined into daily tasks.
-Problem solving is injected into all areas of mathematics at BCA and allows children the opportunity to apply their mathematical skills in ‘real life’ contexts to become increasingly sophisticated problem solvers.
-Many problem solving activities are linked to current connected curriculum theme topics.
+Problem-solving is injected into all areas of mathematics at BCA and allows children the opportunity to apply their mathematical skills in ‘real life’ contexts to become increasingly sophisticated problem solvers.

 ...pupils are able to solve a range of fraction problems and develop mathematical reasoning.
 High-quality questioning encourages them to think deeply about the different ways in which they can solve problems.
 Pupils are given sufficient time to ‘puzzle’ over problems that they find hard.
 Additional groups inside the classroom are given excellent support to work at their own level.
 Ofsted, Feb 2018